Leningrad Cowboys Meet Moses: Plot

 In Frankfurt, a gas station attendant recognizes Moses from a 'wanted' poster, and has the band arrested.
 Igor is able to bust them out with help from some local delinquents.
 The band play a show for a small crowd before they set off again.
 In Leipzig, Moses and a fellow band member exchange phrases from the Bible and Communist Manifesto respectively.
 Later, they both tell the others of the birth of a sacred calf in their homeland, the reason for their journey home.

 Meanwhile, Johnson is abandoned after trying to take the unattended bus to a US Army base, left with only a Holy Bible.
 Unable to kill himself with his empty gun, he opens the Bible and reads.
 He rejoins the band in the Czech Republic, claiming to be born again as well, renaming himself Elijah.
 Moses welcomes him, in exchange for cigarettes, and he later proves to be a good singer.
 While in the area, the band visit a tractor factory and perform for a local family.

 In Poland, both Moses and Elijah show signs of slipping back to their former identities: When one band member gets sick, Moses claims they don't have enough money to hire a hospital, but the band doesn't believe him.
 Elijah threatens the band at gunpoint to ditch the nose, but is once again knocked out.
 After playing for money, the band leaves their sick member by a hospital doorstep.
 Moses, in an effort to regain the band's trust, goes to make money at a hotel billiard hall, earning enough to pay the hospital in full the following morning.

 At the border to Russia, Moses states that, according to The Holy Bible, he never sees the promised land.
 As Vladimir once again, he turns in empty bottles to the customs office as a distraction while the others sneak the bus across the border.
 Home at last, the band leaves gifts for the newborn calf.
 A party is held that evening to celebrate their return.
-The film ends with Elijah being left alone with the nose.
+Elijah is left alone with the nose.